Easy Vegetarian Baked Ziti

 Baked Ziti (Vegetarian). - harvestandnourish.com

-A steaming bowl of this Easy Baked Ziti with ricotta, fresh mozzarella and Parmesan is perfect for cozy weeknights yet special enough to serve for guests.
+A steaming bowl of this Easy Vegetarian Baked Ziti with ricotta, fresh mozzarella and Parmesan is perfect for cozy weeknights yet special enough to serve for guests.
 It’s a favourite here for a simple pre-holiday meal or snowy Sunday dinner!

 We’re getting our first snow this week and this baked ziti is on deck.
 A crowd-pleasing vegetarian option for the holidays, baked ziti is a lot like lasagna but so much easier to make.
 Tender ziti pasta, a herby marinara and creamy ricotta are layered then topped with fresh mozzarella and baked until golden and bubbling.
 Delicious!

-• 2 teaspoons (10 g) butter
+• 2 teaspoons (10 grams) butter

 • 1 tablespoon (15 ml) olive oil